Very frustrating! Especially when you feel like you’ve done everything right!

 All stone is different and sometimes the variables involved and the expertise required to achieve a great result will mean that calling a professional in is a good idea.

 Another great place to start when finding a solution to a marble polishing problem is this article, check it out… How To Perfectly Polish Marble Floors Like A Professional.
 Tips And Tricks For Pros And DIYers.

 I hope these tips help you out.
 Remember the team at XO2 is always here to help.
-Feel free to call our customer care team on 1300 123 499, if you require any help or advice on using the 1 step ProGlo process in your facility’s marble floor care program.
+Feel free to get in touch if you require any help or advice on using the 1 step ProGlo process in your facility’s marble floor care program.

 You can also check out XO2’s most famous marble polishing, cleaning and sealing products online.